By Ben Ames

-WASHINGTON, 15 Nov.
-2005.
-Leaders at the National Oceanic and Atmospheric Administration (NOAA) have awarded three contracts of $10 million each for a competition to build a next-generation weather satellite for the Geostationary Operational Environmental Satellite Program (GOES-R).
+WASHINGTON - Leaders at the National Oceanic and Atmospheric Administration (NOAA) in Washington awarded three contracts of $10 million each to build a series of next-generation weather satellites for the Geostationary Operational Environmental Satellite Program (GOES-R).

-* A Boeing Company team based in St. Louis, Mo., including Harris Corp., Ball Aerospace & Technologies Corp, Atmospheric and Environmental Research, Inc., and Carr Astronautics
+The first contract went to a Boeing Co. team based in St. Louis, including Harris Corp. in Melbourne, Fla.; Ball Aerospace & Technologies Corp. in Boulder, Colo.; Atmospheric and Environmental Research Inc. in Lexington, Mass.; and Carr Astronautics in Washington.

-* Lockheed Martin Space systems Company (LMSSC), in Denver, Colo., with teammates including: Lockheed Martin Integrated Systems & Solutions (IS&S) to provide the systems integration and ground segment, and 15 additional industry and academic partners, and
+The second contract went to Lockheed Martin Space Systems Company (LMSSC) in Denver, with teammates Lockheed Martin Integrated Systems & Solutions (IS&S) in Gaithersburg, Md., to provide the systems integration and ground segment; and 15 additional industry and academic partners.

-* Northrop Grumman Corp., Redondo Beach, Calif. and Raytheon Company, Waltham, Mass.
+The third contract went to Northrop Grumman Corp. in Redondo Beach, Calif. with teammate Raytheon Co. in Waltham, Mass.

-When ready for launch in 2012, GOES-R will improve the timeliness and accuracy of weather forecasts and will also improve support for the detection and observation of meteorological phenomena.
-These improvements will be accomplished with enhanced data handling on the ground, as well as an improved spacecraft integrated with state-of-the-art sensors, such as the advanced baseline imager and the hyperspectral environmental suite.
-These improvements could affect public safety, protection of property, and economic health and development.
+Each team will design a platform with enabling technologies including enhanced data handling on the ground, as well as an improved spacecraft integrated with state-of-the-art sensors, such as the advanced baseline imager and the hyperspectral environmental suite.

 These next-generation GOES-R satellites will collect 100 times more data and scan the Earth three-to-five times faster than previous systems.